Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsubsection{Experiment 2: Rician noise bias}

-The effect of Rician noise bias was investigated by introducing noise sampled from a Rician distribution (SNR = [20,50]), rather than Gaussian.
-Parameter estimation was performed using both a standard MSE loss and a Rician likelihood loss \citep{parker2023}, and the resulting estimations were compared to the ground truth.
+The effect of Rician noise bias was investigated by introducing noise sampled from a Rician distribution (SNR = [20,50]), rather than Gaussian. \review{As in experiment 1, only $l_{max} = 2$ was considered.} Parameter estimation was performed using both a standard MSE loss and a Rician likelihood loss \citep{Parker2025}, and the resulting estimations were compared to the ground truth.
 The integral in the SM forward model is calculated with the analytical approach.